project-poodle/poodle/design.md

   Record.
 Instead, Consensus ID is encoded as part of Consensus Block as defined in P-UDP Packet encoding.

-- When stored on disk, Consensus ID, Domain, and Tablet are NOT encoded as part of the Record.
+- When stored in SSTable on disk, Consensus ID, Domain, and Tablet are NOT encoded as part of the Record.
 Instead, Consensus ID, Domain, and Tablet are encoded as part of SSTable header as defined in SSTable encoding.

+- When stored in Consensus Block on disk, Consensus ID, and Domain are NOT encoded as part of the Record.
+Instead, Consensus ID, and Domain are encoded as part of Consensus Block header as defined in distributed Ledger encoding.

 Examples below: